JikesRVM/jikesrvm.github.io/Contributions.md

 You can do the following things to further increase the chances that your contribution will be merged:

 - Split your contribution in a set of patches with each patch representing a commit.
 The size of the patches is not important.
 However, it is important that each patch contains exactly one conceptual change.
 One way to check this is to think of a summary message for each patch.
 If your summary message contains an "and", you should check if there is a sensible way to split up your patch.
 The set of patches should show the development of the feature as it would have been ideally, i.e. you should remove dead ends.
 Put the reasoning for the changes (and why alternative solutions are not appropriate) in the commit messages.
 If you are unfamiliar with preparing patches for open source projects, take a look at this [article](http://www.linuxfoundation.org/content/53-patch-preparation)from the Linux Foundation.&nbsp;
--

-Write useful commit messages.
+- Write useful commit messages.
 Use the first sentence to give a summary of the issue.
 If you are fixing a JIRA issue, please mention it in the description.

-Example commit message

-Icon

-RVM-XXXX : Fixed a bug in foo.

-Longer description of the change, the reasons for the change and the consequences.
-This part can span multiple paragraphs and is optional: you will need to decide what's important for people looking at the commit.
+Example commit message: "RVM-XXXX : Fixed a bug in foo.
+What follows is the longer description of the change, the reasons for the change and the consequences.
+This part can span multiple paragraphs and is optional: you will need to decide what's important for people looking at the commit."

-Consider providing a README if your chosen patch format does not support commit messages.
+- Consider providing a README if your chosen patch format does not support commit messages.
 - Run appropriate existing tests other than pre-commit.
 This is especially useful if your changes touch an area of the code that is not covered by pre-commit (e.g. alternative garbage collectors).
 - Provide automated tests for your contribution.
 - Follow up on your patch until it is in the mainline.
 This may include answering questions, reworking your patch and gently reminding the developers of your contribution.